Malek23923/getdirections/README.txt

 Where '1' is the starting point node id and 99 is the destination node id (note the 's' in locations)

-If you are using the location_user module you can make a link to a user's location with the user id: getdirections/location_user/to/66
+If you are using the location_user or getlocations_fields module you can make a link to a user's location with the user id: getdirections/location_user/to/66

 Same goes for 'from'